money-on-chain/MOC-Indexer/README.md

 1. APP_CONFIG: The config.json you find in your _settings/deploy_XXX.json folder as json
 2. AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY: these are needed for the heartbeat function of the jobs, as it needs an account that has write access to a metric in Cloudwatch
-3. APP_NETWORK: The network here is listed in APP_NETWORK
+3. APP_CONFIG_NETWORK: The network here is listed in APP_NETWORK
+3. APP_CONNECTION_NETWORK: The network here is listed in APP_CONNECTION_NETWORK